TaxoPress/TaxoPress/readme.txt

 == Changelog ==

+v3.4.5- 2021-02-07
+* Fixed: Can't delete terms in "Manage Terms" #1194
+* Fixed: Correct spelling - Terms for Current Post #1134
+* Fixed: Enable “Show content from all post types on archive page” by default #1138
+* Fixed: Change name "Local tags" to "Existing terms on your site" #1139
+* Fixed: Add "Edit this metabox" link #1140
+* Fixed: Check "Existing taxonomy terms" by default #1155
+* Fixed: Auto Links change “&rarr;” to &amp;rarr; #1158
+* Fixed: Update "Terms Display" admin screen to use vertical tabs #1116
+* Fixed: AShow the Display tags inside the plugin #1121
+* Fixed: Small changes to "Terms Display" #1171
+* Fixed: Stop making "Post Types" required in Taxonomy #1181
+* Fixed: Disabling "Suggest existing terms on your site" causes trouble with other metabox #1174
+* Fixed: Disable "Post" option in Auto Terms by default #1178
+* Fixed: Suggest terms "show existing terms" changes #1176
+* Fixed: Hide dropdown if there is only only option for post suggest terms #1228
+* Fixed: Add a refresh button to Automatic term suggestions #1215
+* Fixed: Show "Edit this metabox" only to users with "admin simple tags" #1214
+* Fixed: Automatic terms suggestions not working with categories #1207

 v3.4.4- 2021-01-05
 * Fixed: Add capability check for saving all screen form data
 * Fixed: Santize all form entries